-Introduction.
+Introduction

-The Right Medicine was the Scottish Government's strategy for pharmaceutical care in Scotland published in 2002.
-The strategy outlined the Government's commitment to improve patient care and make better use of the community pharmacy workforce by calling for the development of quality services based on a patient centred approach to pharmaceutical care.
-In a modern NHS, Community Pharmacists provide an accessible and convenient contact point for patients, offering high levels of expertise on the best use of medicines and drug technologies, vital to ensure best patient care and best use of resources.
-The community pharmacy contract underpins the approach to modernising community pharmacy services both in the way that services are delivered by community pharmacists and planned and secured by NHS Boards.
+In a modern NHS, Community Pharmacists provide an accessible and convenient contact point for patients, offering high levels of expertise on the best use of medicines and drug technologies, vital to ensure best patient care and best use of The community pharmacy contract underpins the approach to modernising community pharmacy services both in the way that services are delivered by community pharmacists and planned and secured by NHS Boards.

-Prescription for Excellence will build on changes created from The Right Medicine and the community pharmacy contract will evolve to ensure that all patients regardless of their setting should receive high quality pharmaceutical care.
+Prescription for Excellence, the Scottish Governments vision and action plan for pharmaceutical care, will support community pharmacy to evolve and ensure that all patients regardless of their setting should receive high quality pharmaceutical care.
 Prescription for Excellence complements the Scottish Government's 2020 Vision Route Map and Quality Strategy ambitions as pharmaceutical care is a key component of safe and effective healthcare.

-There is a statutory duty on NHS Boards to provide or secure the provision of Pharmaceutical Services they consider necessary to meet local needs and publish plans for where and what pharmaceutical care services are to be provided in their area.
-Pharmaceutical Care Services Planning (PCSP) aims to improve the planning process for establishing and securing Pharmaceutical Care Services by ensuring that provision is based on locally identified care needs and patients have a convenient access to a full range of appropriate patient-centred and holistic services.
+There is a statutory duty on NHS Boards to provide or secure the provision of pharmaceutical services they consider necessary to meet local needs and publish plans for where and what pharmaceutical care services are to be provided in their area.
+The Pharmaceutical Care Services Plan (PCSP) aims to improve the planning process for establishing and securing Pharmaceutical Care Services by ensuring that provision is based on locally identified care needs and patients have a convenient access to a full range of appropriate patient-centred and holistic services.